Frequently Asked Questions

 Q: What is Manuscript Format?

 A: Publications and contests require submissions to be in Manuscript Format.
 This is a form that is a consistent way of presenting your work.
 Editors and judges know where to look for certain information and find this form makes it easy to edit and qualify your work.
 Contests are a great way to polish your skills in following these instructions, so you will be ready to send your work out for publication.
-See our page on Formatting and Other Tips.
+See our page on Formatting Guidelines.

 Q: How do I know if my piece is considered published?